1951 NBA Finals: Box scores

-The Knicks led 74–72 with under three minutes later but Arnie Risen and Bob Davies (who combined for 44 points scored in the game) managed to draw quick shots and free throws in the final minutes to give the Royals a 79–75 victory.
+The Knickerbockers led 74–72 with under three minutes later but Arnie Risen and Bob Davies (who combined for 44 points scored in the game) managed to draw quick shots and free throws in the final minutes to give the Royals a 79–75 victory.
 Contrary to today's practices, there was no trophy presentation or a parade.

 Aftermath

 This was the first and to date last title for the Rochester Royals, who would move to Cincinnati, Ohio for the 1958 season.
 The Royals would spend 15 years mired in mediocrity before moving to Kansas City, Missouri in 1972, changing their name in the process to the Kings.
 One notable highlight was their appearance in the 1981 NBA playoffs, in which their 40–42 team reached the Western Conference finals before losing to the Houston Rockets, who also had a 40–42 record.
 The Kings moved to Sacramento, California in 1985, where they have remained to this day.
 The team reached the Western Conference finals in 2002, where they lost in seven games to the Los Angeles Lakers in a highly controversial series.
 The Kings’ 2002 Western Conference final run was the closest the team got to reaching the NBA Finals in the modern era.
 The Royals/Kings have the longest NBA title drought, the longest NBA Finals appearance drought, the longest active championship round appearance drought in all four of the American major pro sports leagues, and the third longest championship drought in North American sports.

-This would be the Knicks first of three consecutive appearances in the Finals, but they would lose all three times.
+This would be the Knickerbockers' first of three consecutive appearances in the Finals, but they would lose all three times.
 They would not return to the Finals until 1970, which they won.